Published on August 13, 2024

 Antihistamines

-Antihistamines work by blocking a symptom-causing chemical (histamine) released by your immune system during an allergic reaction.
-Antihistamines can help with itching, sneezing and a runny nose but have less of an effect on congestion.
-These preparations are usually given as pills (orally).
+A symptom-causing chemical, called histamine, is released by the immune system during an allergic reaction.
+Antihistamines work by blocking histamine.
+These medicines can help with itching, sneezing and a runny nose but have less of an effect on congestion.
+Antihistamines are usually given as pills or tablets.
 However, there are also antihistamine nasal sprays that can relieve nasal symptoms.
-Antihistamine eye drops can help relieve eye itchiness and irritation.
+Antihistamine eyedrops can help relieve eye itchiness and irritation.

-• Oral antihistamines available without a prescription include loratadine (Claritin, Alavert), cetirizine (Zyrtec Allergy) and fexofenadine (Allegra Allergy).
+• Oral antihistamines available without a prescription include loratadine (Claritin, Alavert), cetirizine and fexofenadine (Allegra Allergy).

-• Nonprescription eye drops include olopatadine (Pataday) and ketotifen fumarate (Alaway, Zaditor).
+• Nonprescription eye drops include olopatadine (Pataday, Patanol) and ketotifen (Alaway, Zaditor).

 • Nonprescription nasal sprays include azelastine (Astepro Allergy).

 Common side effects of antihistamines are dry mouth, nose and eyes.
 Some oral antihistamines may make you sleepy.
 Other side effects of oral antihistamines can include restlessness, headaches, changes in appetite, trouble sleeping, and problems with blood pressure and urinating.
-Talk to your health care provider before taking antihistamines, especially if you're pregnant or breastfeeding, or have glaucoma or an enlarged prostate.
+Talk to a healthcare professional before taking antihistamines, especially if you're pregnant or breastfeeding, or have glaucoma or an enlarged prostate.

 Decongestants

 Decongestants reduce nasal stuffiness and pressure from swelling.
-Because they do not relieve other symptoms of hay fever, they're sometimes combined with other medications such as antihistamines.
+Because they do not relieve other symptoms of hay fever, they're sometimes combined with other medicines such as antihistamines.

 • Oral decongestants include pseudoephedrine (Sudafed).